Good sources for finding newspaper articles include:

 Some news databases are available through the web sites of public libraries (such as the Cleveland Public Library), private law libraries (such as the Jenkins Law Library), colleges and universities.
 Leading institutional database vendors include Proquest and Newsbank.
 These are powerful databases, generally provided for free, so be sure to take advantage of whatever you have available.

 Other news databases, such as Press Display and Highbeam are aimed at individual subscribers and have relatively inexpensive subscription fees.

 If you subscribe, Full-Text Sources Online will tell you which databases have which publications, with links to free web sites and information about the depth of each resource.

 Negative News: Lexis Directory of Online Sources has a series of "Negative News" databases that are particularly useful when you are digging for dirt: All Negative News (NEWS;ALLNEG); Negative News from the past two years (NEWS;CURNEG); negative news from the past 90 days (NEWS;90NEG) and Negative News Today (NEWS;TDYNEG).

-International Newspapers: The World News Connection on Dialog (File 985) is an excellent source for news from a wide range of countries.
+International Newspapers: The World News Connection on ProQuest Dialog is an excellent source for news from a wide range of countries.
 Lexis Directory of Online Sources has particularly strong international content grouped into a variety of useful databases, such as Major Non-U.S. Publications (NEWS;MJNUSP) and World News from the past two years (WORLD;CURNWS).
 If you have a subscription, BBC Monitoring Online provides news from otherwise less-covered countries.
 World Press Review is a good, free aggregator for international news.

 College Newspapers: The U-Wire database has articles from hundreds of college newspapers.
 U-Wire is available on